multimediaFor/EITLNet/README.md

  ```
 ### Contact

-If you have any questions, please contact me(guokun21@qq.com).
+If you have any questions, please ask in the [issue](https://github.com/multimediaFor/EITLNet/issues).